 (3) A prisoner on remand may apply in writing to the superintendent to work and, if such application is granted, the prisoner may, be employed in the prison in which he is confined, and be credited with gratuities accordingly.

-[Regulation 43 amended in Gazette 11 May 1990 p.
+[Regulation 43 amended: Gazette 11 May 1990 p.
 2266.]

 44. Classification of labour performed by prisoners